 The Company's operations rely on the secure processing, storage and transmission of confidential and other information in computer systems and networks.
-Although the Company takes protective measures and tries to modify them as circumstances warrant, computer systems, sensitive data, software and networks may be vulnerable to cyberattacks, unauthorized access, computer viruses or other malicious code and events that could have a security impact.
+Although the Company takes protective measures and tries to modify them as circumstances warrant, computer systems, sensitive data, software and networks may be vulnerable to cyber-attacks, unauthorized access, computer viruses or other malicious code and events that could have a security impact.
 Canaccord Genuity relies on third party information technology vendors and there is the risk that third parties could expose it to cybersecurity breaches.
-If one or more of these events occur, this could potentially jeopardize the Company's, or its clients' or counterparties' confidential and other personal information processed and stored in, and transmitted through, computer systems and networks, or otherwise cause interruptions or malfunctions in clients', counterparties' or third parties' operations.
+If one or more of these events occur, this could potentially jeopardize the Company's, or its clients' or counterparties' confidential and other personal information processed and stored in, and transmitted through, computer systems and networks, or otherwise cause interruptions or malfunctions in clients', counterparties' operations.
 The Company may be required to expend significant additional resources to modify protective measures or to investigate and remediate vulnerabilities or other exposures.
 As a result, the Company may be subject to financial losses, litigation, fines and/or liability for failure to comply with privacy and data security laws and regulations as well as regulatory investigations and heightened regulatory scrutiny.
 These all may lead to reputational harm affecting client and investor confidence.

-A cyber attack could also compromise any proprietary, confidential or sensitive information or systems that the Company maintains for the purpose of competitive advantage (e.g. confidential corporate finance deal details, code related to the Quest system, trade routing software) and such a compromise could lead to lost revenues while the firm attempts to recover or replace the lost information or systems.
+A cyber attack could also compromise any proprietary, confidential or sensitive information or systems that the Company maintains for the purpose of competitive advantage and such a compromise could lead to lost revenues while the firm attempts to recover or replace the lost information or systems.